Pierce57/Overview/README.md

     * Created a 4-processor system simulator that implements and compares two different coherence protocol optimizations - Modified MSI and Dragon Protocol.
 * ECE 563 - Microprocessor Architecture
   * <b> Project 1: Cache and Memory Hierarchy Simulator </b>
-    * Implemented a flexible cache and memory hierarchy simulator and use it to compare the performance, area, and energy of different memory hierarchy configurations, using a subset of the SPEC 2006 benchmark suite, SPEC 2017 benchmark suite, and/or microbenchmarks.
+    * Implemented a flexible cache and memory hierarchy simulator and used it to compare the performance, area, and energy of different memory hierarchy configurations, using a subset of the SPEC 2006 benchmark suite, SPEC 2017 benchmark suite, and/or microbenchmarks.
   * <b> Project 2: Branch Predictor Simulator </b>
-    * Implemented a branch predictor simulator and use it to evaluate different configurations of branch predictors (e.g. bimodal, gshare, and hybrid).
+    * Implemented a branch predictor simulator and used it to evaluate different configurations of branch predictors (e.g. bimodal, gshare, and hybrid).
   * <b> Project 3: Superscalar Pipeline Simulator </b>
     * Implemented a simulator for an out-of-order superscalar processor that fetches and issues N instructions per cycle.
-Only the dynamic scheduling mechanism will be modeled in detail, i.e., perfect caches and perfect branch prediction are assumed.
+Only the dynamic scheduling mechanism was modeled in detail, i.e., perfect caches and perfect branch prediction are assumed.
 * ECE 566 - Compiler Optimization and Scheduling
   * <b> Project 1: The Matrix </b>
     * Implemented an LLVM bitcode generator for a simple programming language.
-      * Should support floating point and basic matrix operations.
+      * Supports floating point and basic matrix operations.
     * Gained experience reading and interpreting a language specification.
     * Gained experience implementing a simple programming language using parser generators: Flex & Bison.
     * Practiced code generation with LLVM and gain experience using the LLVM software infrastructure.